 Due to unforeseen circumstances or to enhance class learning opportunities, it may be necessary to alter the information given in this syllabus during the semester.
 Such changes are not unusual, should be expected, and will be posted to Canvas.
 It is your responsibility to keep up with any syllabus changes.

-Module Topic & Description Textbook Reading Assignments Due Date note: readings list refers to tab # in the ebook navigator, NOT printed page numbers
+note: readings list refers to tab # in the All-Access eBook navigator, NOT printed page numbers Chapter/Section numbers are posted on Canvas and do not change between versions of the text